-The village is home to some lovely beaches, with the easiest to reach being the eponymous Paralia Agios Nikitas on the northern shore of the town.
+The village is home to some lovely beaches, with the easiest to reach is the eponymous Paralia Agios Nikitas on the northern shore of the town.

 Right next to the village, this beach is well serviced with tavernas and beach bars.
 Situated at the end of the main road, it is within easy reach of local hotels, perfect for families with young children.

 For those willing to take a slightly longer walk through the woods, the larger, more secluded, Milos beach offers a quieter alternative away from the town center.
 Other beaches nearby are Kathisma Beach and Pefkoulia Beach.

 There are no bars or restaurants here, so it’s worth picking up some refreshments from one of the mini-markets in town before heading out.
 Located on the western coast, this beach is perfect for anyone who wants to watch the sun set over the water.

 Just 14-kilometers from Lefkada Town, along the island’s main circular road, it’s a convenient place to stay for anyone wanting to be in a quieter village, but still near the island’s main entry point.

 Stay in Agios Nikitas if You are interested in the island’s traditional architecture and culture, Beautiful, varied, local landscapes are a draw for you, You want a quieter village with easy access to larger towns.

 Best Places to Stay in Lefkada in Agios Nikitas

 Lefkas Petra Located near the popular beach of Agios Nikitas, close to Kathisma Beach, Egremni Beach, Lefkada Town, and Aktion National Airport.
 This guest house has an outdoor pool with sun terrace, a garden with plants and trees, and a continental breakfast in an on-site restaurant.